jangler/xenmath/conclusions.md

 Meantone is more accurate than porcupine in both the 5-limit and 7-limit.
 5-limit accuracy is comparable to that of 12edo, although 7-limit error is about halved.

 22edo is a near-optimal porcupine tuning.

+## Pajara

+Pajara is comparable to meantone in 5-limit accuracy, but suffers in the 7-limit.

+22edo isn't as good a pajara tuning as I expected it to be; it adds a nontrivial amount of error in the 5-limit.